Okun people: Geographical location and settlements

 Okun land is located within longitude 5° 30' to 7°15' East and latitude 7°15' to 3°45'.
 They occupy the Niger-Benue confluence area along with the Southern Nupe, Kakanda, Ebira (Panda and Koto), Gbagyi and Igala.
 To the west of Okun land are the Igbomina and Ekiti Yoruba subgroups.

 Historically, Okun people lived in small social-political units with unfixed political boundaries that allowed social, cultural and commercial interaction.
 Till date, villages of hundreds or a few thousand people are scattered all over Okun land.
 Okun people are spread across six local government areas in Kogi State, namely: Kabba-Bunu, Yagba-West, Yagba-East, Mopa-Muro, Ìjùmú and Lokoja local government Areas.
 Settlements include Mopa, Ogidi, Ayetoro Gbede, Okedayo, Odo Ere, Ife, Egbe, Iyara, Iyamoye, Odoape, Ekinrin-Adde, Kabba, Isanlu, Obajana, Ikoyi, Agbaja.

 Language

-Okun people speak varied Yoruba dialects such as Owé, Ìyàgbà, Ìjùmú, Bùnú and Ọwọrọ, which are mutually intelligible to a great extent.
-A large number of them speak Yoruba.
-Okun dialects have been influenced by languages like Igala, Nupe and Hausa, the most affected being Ọwọrọ.
-This influences are believed to be due to commercial and social interaction, shared boundary, and the 19th-century Nupe wars.
+Okun people speak varied Yoruba dialects such as; Ikiri, Owé, Ìyàgbà, Addé, Bùnú and Ọwọrọ which are mutually intelligible to a great extent.
+Most Okuns also speak Standardized Yoruba.
+In recent times, there have been efforts into standardizing and reconciling the Okun dialects into a single language that is intelligible to all.
+The most notable of these efforts is the Okun Bible translated and published by the Bible Society of Nigeria in 2022.

+Writing System

+The writing system adopted by the Bible Society of Nigeria in producing the translated Okun Bible is based on the modified Latin Yoruba writing script with few exceptions as exemplified in older Okun writings.
+There is a difference in the manner in which the orthography is written in comparison with the traditional Yoruba and the orthography and phonological system used.
+In traditional Yoruba, the /ɣ/ sound expressed as "Gh" in Okun writing does not exist.
+In addition, the Okun Bible excludes the use of /ʃ/ despite some sub-dialects having this sound represented.

+The full orthographical system used by the Okun Bible translators is expressed below: